 So, what’s the ultimate answer?
 It varies.
 Some individuals may get the results they’re looking for by training only once per week, while others may need two or three, or even more, depending on the factors in this article.
 Remember, no matter how many times per week you decide on seeing your personal trainer or fitness professional, keep in mind that it’s going require you to make sacrifices.
 If you truly want results, you’re going to have to sacrifice part of your budget, part of your schedule, and parts of your lifestyle that may be holding you back from reaching your goal.
 It’s important to realize that your health is not going to change by doing the same things you’ve been doing, so be ready to make changes and sacrifices to your lifestyle.

-If you’re ready to take the plunge and start working with a personal trainer in Philly, contact us today to see how we can help!
+If you’re ready to take the plunge and start working with a personal trainer, contact us today to see how we can help!